rossmacarthur/itermore/README.md

   underlying iterator.
 - [`cartesian_product`] returns an iterator over the cartesian product of the element sets of two iterators.
+- [`combinations`] returns an iterator over `k` length combinations of all the elements in the underlying iterator.
+- [`combinations_with_reps`] returns an iterator over `k` length combinations with repetitions/replacements of all the elements in the underlying iterator.

 [`array_windows`]: IterArrayWindows::array_windows
 [`array_combinations`]: IterArrayCombinations::array_combinations